molily/molily.de/_posts/2020-11-21-testing-angular.md

 This is similar to the `NgFor` directive.
 Assuming that `items` is an array of numbers (`[1, 2, 3, …]`), the example above renders the first 10 numbers in the array.

-The asterisk syntax `*appPaginate` and the so-called microsyntax `let item of items` is _syntactic sugar_.
-That is a shorter and nicer way to write something complex.
+The asterisk syntax `*appPaginate` and the so-called _microsyntax_ `let item of items` is _syntactic sugar_.
+This is a shorter and nicer way to write something complex.
 Internally, Angular translates the code to the following:

 ```html
 <ng-template appPaginate let-item [appPaginateOf]="items">